spcourse/populations-oo/70 phase7/contents.md

 * **add** method `distance(other)`.
 This should return the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) between this creature and an `other` creature.
 * **add** method `interact(other)`.
 This method specifies what a creature should do when it interacts with another creature.
 For now, this method should not do anything, so you can leave the method empty with `pass`.

 > The `pass` statement is used as a placeholder for future code.
-When the `pass` statement is executed, nothing happens, but you avoid getting an indentation error that would be caused by leaving the line directly under a function definition empty.
+When the `pass` statement is executed, nothing happens, but you avoid getting an indentation error that would be caused by leaving the line directly under a function-/method-definition empty.

 Modify the class `Experiment`: